-This topic describes how to use Java user-defined table-valued functions (UDTFs) and Python UDTFs.
+This topic describes the usage and limits of Java user-defined table functions (UDTFs) and Python UDTFs.

 select user_udtf(col0, col1, col2) as (c0, c1) from my_table; select user_udtf(col0, col1, col2) as (c0, c1) from (select * from my_table distribute by key sort by key) t; select reduce_udtf(col0, col1, col2) as (c0, c1) from (select col0, col1, col2 from (select map_udtf(a0, a1, a2, a3) as (col0, col1, col2) from my_table) t1 distribute by col0 sort by col0, col1) t2;

 When you use UDTFs, take note of the following limits:

 - A UDTF cannot be nested.